shwilliam/shwilliam.github.io/projects/text-page/index.md

 The sites we use are growing in size and complexity, with rich, JavaScript applications taking over the web.
 Still, the aesthetics of modern websites are homogenizing leaving many unable to convey their unique identity to users.

 By stripping away nonessential functionality, focusing on why users are visiting your website in the first place, can leave a distinct experience that stands out.
-This text-only, brutalist demo website is cross-browser compatible, super light, loads quickly, is easy to use and a brease to maintain.
+This text-only, brutalist demo website is cross-browser compatible, super light, loads quickly, is easy to use and a breeze to maintain.